amansingh331/CredConnect/README.md

 ## Features

-- **User Authentication**: Secure login and registration system using JWT authentication.
+- **User Authentication**: Secure login and registration system using.
 - **Appointment Scheduling**: Users can book and manage counseling sessions with certified professionals.
 - **Session History**: Track and view past counseling sessions.
 - **Secure Communication**: Encrypted messaging for users and counselors.